 - CEUS-R 292 Introduction to Hungary, Estonia, and Finland

 Language courses that may count toward the major are: Estonian, Finnish, Hungarian, Kazakh, Mongolian, Persian, Tibetan, Turkish, Uyghur, and Uzbek.
-Highly motivated students who are interested in attaining professional proficiency in Turkish should consider the Turkish Flagship Program.

 Other languages, such as Dari, Pashto, and Tajik, are offered on a more infrequent basis, pending availability of instructors.
 While these less commonly taught languages cannot be used to fulfill the language requirement for the major, they could be an excellent addition to your studies.